MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 According to the map, a selection of the chosen stations for fundraising objective contains the following stations:

-•	86th St.
+*	86th St.
-•	Franklin St.
+*	Franklin St.
-•	Chambers St.
+*	Chambers St.

 Obviously, the 3 above-mentioned objectives overlap each other meaning that, for instance, while mainly looking for building awareness, marketing activity in heavily trafficked MTA stations can also foster participation to the gala and possibly fundraising.

 # Dimensioning the activity plan on time distribution of flow
-Regardless the objective, by analysing the MTA data, not unsurprisingly, we soon discovered that the flow of people transiting is very much dependent on both the day of the week and the hour range in the day as shown in the below 2 figures
+Regardless the objective, by analysing the MTA data, not unsurprisingly, we soon discovered that the flow of people transiting is very much dependent on both the day of the week and the hour range in the day as shown in Figure 2 and 3

+***

+`*Figure 2: Average daily traffic system-wide*`

 ![alt text](https://github.com/MauroGentile/MauroGentile.github.io/blob/master/images/Benson/by%20day.png "Flow by day")

+***

+***

+`*Figure 3: Average hourly traffic system-wide*`

 ![alt text](https://github.com/MauroGentile/MauroGentile.github.io/blob/master/images/Benson/by%20hour.png
  "Flow by hour period")

+***

-As such, in order to optimize the marketing effort, both the activity time plan and team dimensioning should be based on weekday/hour flow data.
+In order to optimize the marketing effort, both the activity time plan and team dimensioning should be based on weekday/hour flow data.

 To better show the idea, in the following it we will go through 3 case studies, one per each objective.
 The idea is to replicate this analysis for each of the above-mentioned MTA stations.